faisalrahman36/Python_Basic_Statistics/README.md

 This repository is developed to share some basic statistics related code developed in Python.

-Currently, it has two sets of codes:
+Currently, it has examples related to the topics below:

 1- Linear Regression